-You can eat them from frozen!
-Yes.
-They hold their shape better and I like the slight coolness on my tongue.
-You won’t find them too hard for your teeth so don’t worry.
 Just try and you’ll see.
-If you prefer soft and chewy texture, leave them at room temperature for about 15 minutes and you are good to go.
+If you prefer the soft and chewy texture, leave them at room temperature for about 10-15 minutes and you are good to go.

 Fruity No Bake Energy Bars

 - In a food processor, process oats until flour like texture.
-Transfer this into a mixing bowl.
+Transfer into a bowl.

-- Now process dates and apricots until you get tiny pieces.
+- Process together dates and apricots until you get tiny pieces.

 - Option 1: Transfer dates and apricots to the bowl with oats and add the rest of the ingredients.
 Combine with your hands until all the ingredients are mixed well.
 This option works better if you have a very small food processor as you might not be able to fit all the ingredients in it.

 - Option 2: Place the oats back in the processor altogether with the rest of the ingredients and pulse for a few times until well combined.

 - Pour the mixture into an 8×8-inch (20×20-centimeter) brownie pan lined with baking parchments and spread around evenly.
 Use a flat-bottomed glass/jar to press it real tight.

 - Place in the freezer until set (20-30 minutes).